If you’re looking for a good bodyweight movement to train and work your chest and triceps, then diamond push-ups are it.

 The diamond push-up is one of the more challenging variations of the push-up because of the narrower base of support.

-The set-up is similar to a traditional push-up, wherein the individual assumes a high plank with the feet parallel to the hips, and the hands on the floor beneath the chest.
+The set-up is similar to a traditional push-up, where you stand on a high plank with your feet parallel to your hips and your hands on the floor under your chest.

 The hands and forefingers are brought together almost directly under the chest to make a diamond or triangular configuration.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator

 Several muscles work together to execute the diamond push-up.

 - During Diamond Push-Ups, the primary muscle worked is the tricep.

 - The secondary muscles include the pectoralis (chest) muscles, deltoids (shoulders), and serratus anterior.

 - Aside from the upper extremity muscles, Diamond push-ups in general, engage the core, glutes, hamstrings, quadriceps femoris and calf muscles as well.